tomerfiliba-org/rpyc/docs/docs/async.rst

 Background Serving Thread
 -------------------------
-:class:`BgServingThread <rpyc.utils.helpers.BgServingThread>` is a helper class that simply starts a background thread to serve incoming requests.
+:class:`~rpyc.utils.helpers.BgServingThread` is a helper class that simply starts a background thread to serve incoming requests.
 Using it is quite simple::

     bgsrv = rpyc.BgServingThread(conn)